kanisterio/kanister/design/kopia.md

 metadata:
   name: repository-global
   namespace: kanister
+  annotations:
+    repo.kanister.io/repo-scope: global
 spec:
   location:
     # required
     secretName: repository-global
   server:
+    # number of server replicas  - default to 1, can be zero
     replicas: 1
     # optional - use Kopia's default if omitted
     adminSecretName: repository-global-server-admin
     # optional - no TLS if omitted
     tlsSecretName: repository-global-server-tls
-    # optional - use Kopia's default if omitted
+    # required - only one
     accessSecretNames:
     - repository-global-access
   policy: